delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 .. _scs_getblocklist:

-Returns information about multiple MicroChain blocks by block number.
+Returns information about multiple AppChain blocks by block number.

 *Parameters*

-1. ``String`` - the address of the MicroChain that Dapp is on.
+1. ``String`` - the address of the AppChain that Dapp is on.
 2. ``QUANTITY`` - integer of the start block number.
 3. ``QUANTITY`` - integer of the end block number, need to be larger or equal the start block number.

 *Returns*

-``ARRAY`` - Array of the block infromation on the MicroChain.
+``ARRAY`` - Array of the block infromation on the AppChain.

 Example